Banner Elk Woolly Worm Festival celebrates successful downtown return

-Despite uncharacteristically warm temperatures leading up to the festival weekend, Mother Nature flipped a switch to bring back typical fall weather, as a wet and damp beginning to the opening day of the 44th Annual Banner Elk Woolly Worm Festival on Saturday, Oct.
-16, gave way to a cooler afternoon to close the first day and clear skies reigned on Sunday to close the two days of activities.
+BANNER ELK — Despite uncharacteristically warm temperatures leading up to the festival weekend, Mother Nature flipped a switch to bring back typical fall weather.
+A wet and damp beginning to the opening day of the 44th Annual Banner Elk Woolly Worm Festival on Saturday, Oct.
+16, gave way to a cooler afternoon to close the first day and reign on Sunday to close the two days of activities.

 Thousands of visitors flocked again to downtown Banner Elk on both Saturday and Sunday, Oct.
 16 and 17, following a 2020 festival that was curtailed to a single race due to the Covid-19 pandemic.